nvim-lua/kickstart.nvim/README.md

   - close and reopen admin window
 2. Winget package manager installation ( see https://learn.microsoft.com/en-us/windows/package-manager/winget/ )
   - install winget from microsoft store
-3. from an administrator console, execute:
+3. From an administrator console, execute:
   ```
   winget install gnuwin32.tar (bsdtar, installed in c:\Windows\WinSxS\.. c:\cygwin64\bin...)
   winget install gnuwin32.findutils (grep)
   winget install Microsoft.WindowsTerminal (if not from winget, it can be installed from microsoft https://aka.ms/terminal https://github.com/microsoft/terminal#other-install-methods https://github.com/microsoft/terminal (go on releases on right side...))
   (for windows server 2022 -without winget- see later)

   choco install git less bat gzip ripgrep grep fd fzf far netcat curl wget procexp mingw make unzip (choco installs most of the tools in c:\ProgramData\chocolatey\bin)
   ```
   - nerdfonts are a nice to have extension.
 After font installation, they can be setup in Windows Terminal to be available for neovim interface.
 Go download nerdfonts https://github.com/ryanoasis/nerd-fonts/releases/download/v2.3.3/Hack.zip uncompress in a temporary folder. then select all the .ttf files and press right-click then install.
 Open MS terminal, press the top icon on the right of the "+", then choose Profile/Defaults on the left, then Appearance and in font face set Hack Nerd Font